coq/coq/README.ci.md

 **WARNING:** This document is a work in progress and intended as a RFC.
-If you are not a Coq Developer, don't follow this instructions yet.
+If you are not a Coq Developer, don't follow these instructions yet.

 Introduction
 ============

-The Coq Travis CI infrastructure is meant to provide lightweight automatics testing of pull requests.
-If you are on GitLab, their integrated CI is also set up.
+As of 2017, lightweight tests are automatically run against all pull requests or merge requests submitted to Coq's official GitHub or GitLab repositories, respectively.
+The tests run on Travis CI and GitLab CI, correspondingly.

-More comprehensive testing is the responsability of Coq's [Jenkins CI server](https://ci.inria.fr/coq/) see, [XXX: add document] for instructions on how to add your development to Jenkins.
+More comprehensive testing is the responsibility of Coq's [Jenkins CI server](https://ci.inria.fr/coq/) see, [XXX: add document] for instructions on how to add your development to Jenkins.